Discord-Agora/Threads/README.md

 ### Context Menus

 - Message Context Menu:
-  - **Message in Post:** Delete the selected message within a post.
+  - **Message in Post**: Delete the selected message within a post.
-  - **Tags in Post:** Manage tags associated with a post (add or remove).
+  - **Tags in Post**: Manage tags associated with a post (add or remove).

 - User Context Menu:
-  - **User in Post:** Ban, unban, share permissions, or revoke permissions for a specific user within a post.
+  - **User in Post**: Ban, unban, share permissions, or revoke permissions for a specific user within a post.

 ## Configuration